Meet the third-string 'baller' QB who kept Clemson's season alive

 Clemson made a concerted effort to run the ball behind Travis Etienne, Tavien Feaster and Adam Choice.
 The plan started to work in the fourth quarter, just as Brice settled into a rhythm.
 Syracuse opened a 23-13 lead with 12:58 remaining, but Brice said, "The whole second half, we didn't act like we were losing."

-Brice avoided looking at the clock, and pretended he was back at practice.
-Clemson closed to 23-20, and got the ball back at the 6-yard line with 6:06 remaining.
+Brice avoided looking at the clock and pretended he was back at practice.
+Clemson closed to 23-20 and got the ball back at the 6-yard line with 6 minutes, 6 seconds remaining.
 The Tigers' run game got them down to the Clemson 48, where they needed to convert a fourth-and-6 with 2:38 to go.

 "I knew we were going to go for it," Brice said.
 "There wasn't a doubt in my mind."